Angus Hambro

 Angus Valdemar Hambro (8 July 1883 – 19 November 1957) was a British Conservative Party politician.

 Early life

 Angus Valdemar Hambro was born on 8 July 1883.
 His father, Sir Everard Hambro, was a banker.
 His paternal grandfather, Carl Joachim Hambro, was a Danish immigrant who founded the Hambros Bank in London in 1839.
 His paternal great-grandfather, Joseph Hambro, was a Danish merchant, banker and political advisor.
 His paternal great-great-grandfather, Calmer Hambro, was a Danish merchant and banker.

 He was educated at Eton.
 He served in the Queen's Own Dorset Yeomanry.

 Career

-He was Member of Parliament for South Dorset from 1910 to 1922; High Sheriff of Dorset from 1934 to 1935 and a Member of Parliament again from 1937 to 1945, this time for North Dorset.
+Hambro was Member of Parliament for South Dorset from 1910 to 1922; High Sheriff of Dorset from 1934 to 1935 and a Member of Parliament again from 1937 to 1945, this time for North Dorset.

 Golf

 He was a noted amateur golfer.